Credit-Jeeves/rt-image-jenkins/README.md

-This image build needs to be run locally, as it does not have the jnlp-slave code
+This builds the master Jenkins server image

 Update Jenkins image to latest